About World Animal Day

 - peaceful protest marches to either raise awareness of a specific animal welfare issue or to encourage governments to introduce animal protection legislation.

-World Animal Day Ambassadors
+Origin of World Animal Day

 If you care about animals, don’t miss this special opportunity to help make animal welfare issues front page news around the globe – a vital catalyst for change!
-Be part of something special!